jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually.rst

     # Exceptions seen
     # AssertionError

   comments in Python_ are written with ``#`` at the beginning, they do not do anything, they are notes for me.
-Time to get some practice with :ref:`Python modules<what is a module?>`.

 * I add the new files_ and folders_ to git_ for tracking